-- Refresh 2: Refreshes the list of plug-ins. - View Details 1: Displays the plug-in details such as the version number, release date, and a brief description of the Action. - Add Auxiliary file Second an auxiliary file to the Action plug-in.
+- Refresh 2: Refreshes the list of plug-ins. - View Details : Displays the plug-in details such as the version number, release date, and a brief description of the Action. - Add Auxiliary file ☑: Allows you to add an auxiliary file to the Action plug-in.
 Auxiliary files are occasionally required if NetIQ cannot ship a specific file within the plug-in for licensing reasons, or if users want to customize or extend the Action in some way.